Rapid COVID testing

 I’m not on campus every day so how should I approach testing?

-We currently have testing available four days a week (all centres are closed on Wednesdays) but are keeping our opening times under review – so please use the booking site to check current availability and to book a test.
-If you work/study across different sites on different days, please attend the one that is local to where you work/study.
+We currently have testing available four days a week (all centres are closed on Wednesdays) but we are keeping our opening times under review – so please use the booking site to check current availability and to book a test.
+If you work/study across different sites on different days, please attend the site that is local to where you work/study.
 You do not have to attend the same test centre each time.

 What does the test involve?

 It is a swab test with an approved NHS testing kit that is quick and easy to take.
 Results will be provided to you usually within an hour or two.
 Watch this video below to see how quick and easy the testing is.
 To speed up the registration process, we recommend that you register for an NHS Test and Trace account when prompted to do so.
 After clicking ‘Start’ and selecting who you are taking a test for, you will then have the option to sign up for a coronavirus testing account.
 Click ‘Register using NHS login’.
 You can then save your personal details so you don’t have to re-enter them next time you get tested.
+More information on how the test works can be found on the GOV.UK website.

 How do I cancel a booking?